Kiernan Shipka Reveals She Has A Major Problem With One Of Her ‘Chilling Adventures Of Sabrina’ Co-Stars

 Kiernan Shipka may need to cast a spell on one of her co-stars.
-The Chilling Adventures of Sabrina star has revealed that she has a major problem with one of her cast mates on the upcoming Netflix drama based on a beloved Archie Comics character.
+The Chilling Adventures of Sabrina star has revealed that she has a major problem with one of her castmates on the upcoming Netflix drama based on a beloved Archie Comics character.
 In a new interview with Vulture, the former Mad Men star revealed she is allergic to her character’s pet cat, Salem.

 “The cat is the one cast member I don’t get along with,” Shipka told Vulture.